Alston & Bird: Offices

-The firm has offices in Atlanta, New York City, Washington, D.C., Brussels, Charlotte, Raleigh, Dallas, Fort Worth, London, Los Angeles, Beijing, San Francisco, and Silicon Valley.
+The firm has offices in Atlanta, Brussels, Century City, Charlotte, Chicago, Dallas, London, Los Angeles, New York City, Raleigh, San Francisco, Silicon Valley, and Washington, D.C..

 Compensation

 In June 2016, Alston & Bird announced that it would raise attorney salaries to match market rates set earlier that month by the New York–based law firm Cravath, Swaine & Moore.
 Firm bonuses range from $15,000 to $100,000, depending on service years and merit-based reviews.

 Political contributions

 According to OpenSecrets, Alston & Bird was one of the top law firms contributing to federal candidates during the 2012 election cycle, donating $1.26 million, 53% to Democrats.
 Since 1990, Alston & Bird contributed $5.1 million to federal campaigns.

 The New York Times reported that a $1 million contribution was made through Alston & Bird to Project Veritas in 2019.